tboulet/Improved-Semantic-Segmentation-for-Night-Drive/README.md

 ## Generating a dataset

 ### Dataset
-We used the BDD100K dataset available here: [https://bdd-data.berkeley.edu](https://bdd-data.berkeley.edu).
+We used the BDD100K dataset available here: [https://bdd-data.berkeley.edu](https://bdd-data.berkeley.edu) for training the GANs.

 ### ForkGAN
 ForkGAN is an improved version of CycleGAN able of generating a night-time dataset.
 The official implementation can be found here : [https://github.com/zhengziqiang/ForkGAN](https://github.com/zhengziqiang/ForkGAN).